DID YOU KNOW THAT YOUR NUTRITIONAL NEEDS INCREASE AS YOU AGE ?

 However, when your body is running low on essential vitamins and minerals, you will likely feel symptoms of fatigue almost immediately.
 If you're feeling tired all the time, try focusing on getting more natural sources of vitamin D in your diet, such as yogurt, milk, cheese, almond milk, soy milk, sardines, and mushrooms.

-A lack of essential B vitamins, especially vitamin B7 (Biotin), can lead to troublesome symptoms over time, such as weak nails, hair loss, a graying part, fingernail ridges, and an overall lack of strength and vibrancy in hair, skin and nails.
+A lack of essential vitamin B7 (Biotin) can lead to troublesome symptoms over time, such as weak nails, hair loss, a graying part, fingernail ridges, and an overall lack of strength and vibrancy in hair, skin, and nails.

 Be sure to consult with your physician if you are experiencing large bruises very frequently, as this symptom may be serious and point to larger health problems in some cases.

-If you find yourself frequently getting ulcer-like sores around the sides of your mouth or suffering from bleeding gums, there may be a chance that you are deficient in crucial B vitamins, specifically vitamins B12, B1, B2, and B6.
+If you find yourself frequently getting ulcer-like sores around the sides of your mouth or notice your gums bleed when you brush your teeth, there may be a chance that you are deficient in crucial B vitamins, specifically vitamins B12, B1, B2, and B6.